AWS Big Data Blog

 1. Confirm project requirements and details

-Kiro automatically loads the Power based on the context of your prompt.
+Kiro automatically loads the Skill based on the context of your prompt.
 The assistant then asks you questions about your use case to make sure that it builds the right application for your needs:

 For the demo, we can prompt for a financial services use case: “I’m in financial services, so let’s use that as the use case.
 Try calculating volatility in real-time.
 And let’s use Flink 1.20 for now.”.